theislab/scvelo/docs/source/index.rst

    :width: 300px
    :align: left

-**scVelo** is a scalable toolkit for RNA velocity analysis in single cells. |br|
+**scVelo** is a scalable toolkit for RNA velocity analysis in single cells, based on `Bergen et al. (Nature Biotech, 2020) <https://doi.org/10.1038/s41587-020-0591-3>`_.
-The methods are based on
-`Bergen et al. (Nature Biotech, 2020) <https://doi.org/10.1038/s41587-020-0591-3>`_.

 RNA velocity enables the recovery of directed dynamic information by leveraging splicing kinetics.